The-HighO/literate-octo-journey/README.md

-Creating input and output components that would be used in the App.jsx
+Creating input and output components, the output components would change in response to what is entered in the input field